cpske/ISP/git/Using-Github.md

 If the project already exists on Github then do:

 1. Using a web browser, go to the project page on github so you can copy the URL
 2. Click the "Clone or Download" button.
 This will show the URL of the project.
-It also gives instructions.
+Choose "Clone".
+It also shows instructions.
     * There is a button to copy this URL directly to your clipboard
 3. In the **parent directory** of where you want to clone the project, enter the `git clone` command:
     ```shell
     cmd> git clone https://github.com/billgates/someproject.git
     ```
-    This creates a local directory having the same name as remote repository ("someproject" in this example) and copies the Github repo into it.
+    This creates a **new local directory** having the same name as remote repository (`someproject`) and clones the Github repo into it.
 4. If you want to use a **different name** for your copy of the repository, then type:
     ```shell
     cmd> git clone https://github.com/billgates/someproject.git  myproject